In this article, I have shared the guide for migrating the WordPress site to the DigitalOcen droplet.

 Devopscube was initially hosted on Bluehost.
-Due to increased traffic, the website performance in terms of load time from Bluehost was not up to the mark.
-So we moved our website to Digital Ocean cloud hosting which has a drastic difference in site performance and site load time.
+However, the website’s load time from Bluehost was not up to the mark due to increased traffic.
+So we moved our website to Digital Ocean cloud hosting, which drastically differs in site performance and site load time.

-If you cannot manage your server, Bluehost or Hostgator would be a better option for hosting your blog in a cost effective manner.
-In Digital ocean, you need to take care of WordPress setup, security, server patch updates and more.
-If you a are looking for a good VPS solution, Digital Ocean will be a better option.
+Bluehost or Hostgator would be a better option for cost-effectively hosting your blog if you cannot manage your server.
+In the Digital ocean, you must take care of WordPress setup, security, server patch updates, and more.
+If you are looking for a good VPS solution, Digital Ocean will be a better option.

-Backing Up Wordpress files From Current Hosting Provider
+Back-Up WordPress files From the Current Hosting Provider

-1. MySQL file.
-This you can get it from the PHPMyAdmin page of your existing hosting.
+- MySQL file.
+You can get it from the PHPMyAdmin page of your existing hosting.

 1. Launch the droplet using one click WordPress ubuntu 14.04 image.

 2. Log into the server using ssh.
 Note down the details in the welcome message.

 5. On the welcome page, you can see all the default Mysql and PHP details (Default MySQL root password, php.ini location, etc).
 You can also view it using the following command.

 Change the default MySQL root password using the following command.

 PHPMyadmin makes it easy to import the database and manage new users.

 sudo apt-get install phpmyadmin